 It’s a complicated set of sounds to make, so it’s not frowned upon to just say ‘Kaus’ – rhyming with ‘house’.

-There’s a good reason why the lodge has a Khomani name:
+But there’s a good reason why the lodge has a Khomani name…

 Why is !Xaus Lodge so special?

-Apart from being the only safari lodge this far in the Kgalagadi Transfrontier Park, !Xaus Lodge is also run and staffed by actual Khomani San people who are the rightful occupants of this land.
+Apart from being the only safari lodge this far inside the Kgalagadi Transfrontier Park, !Xaus Lodge is also run and staffed by actual Khomani San people, who are the rightful occupants of this land.

 State park borders were established here in 1931 which resulted in dispossession and eviction of San from their homelands.

-The government built !Xaus Lodge in 2011 to give the Khomani with a money-making business part of an ongoing reconciliation programme.
+The government built !Xaus Lodge in 2011 to give the Khomani.
+The idea was to create for them a money-making business – part of an ongoing reconciliation programme.
 You can find out more about the Khomani’s battle with the government here.

 The NGO for the Transfrontier Park help with things like marketing, logistics and hospitality training, but all profits all go back to Bushmen.